 All of this does explain some things about why supposedly “Christian” nations got so far removed from the original teachings of Christ.
 (You could view it as history’s most spectacular example of “mission creep“)

 For instance, think about the British Empire.
-You would not normally expect an island nation that relied on naval power as a means of extracting tribute from conquered nations to profess belief in a pacifist desert religion.
+You would not normally expect people who professed belief in a pacifist desert religion to build an empire based on an island nation and relying on naval power as a means of extracting tribute from other conquered nations.

 But that is exactly the sort of thing you would expect the descendants of old viking raiding bands and other northern Europeans to do.
 And so, if you interpret their “Christianity” as simply an incidental bit of custom, adopted for the sake of a strategic alliance, it makes a lot more sense.